gsi-ee/go4/distr/README_win.txt

   is written for Go4Example2Step.
 To adopt it for other user analysis, one should specify correct list of source files in this Makefile.
   To run compilation, just do:
+     Q:\> go4init.bat
+     Q:\> F:
+     F:\> cd \User\App1
-     F:\User\App1> nmake -f Makefile.win
+     F:\User\App1> nmake clean all -f Makefile.win
+  Once library compiled, analysis can be started with command:
+     F:\User\App1> go4analysis -server -run

-COMPILATION OF GO4 FROM SOURCE:
+6. COMPILATION OF GO4 FROM SOURCE

-  To compile Go4 from source on Windows, several steps should be done.

-  1. Download and install root (ROOT Windows binaries is enough)
+- Download and install root (ROOT Windows binaries are enough)
-  2. Install and configure Cygwin
+- Install and configure Cygwin
-  3. Configure VC++ as described in http://root.cern.ch/root/Procedure/
+- Configure VC++ as described in http://root.cern.ch/root/Procedure/
-  4. Download Qt 4.x source win tar ball (there is no binary version for VC++) and compile it
+- Download Qt 4.x source win tar ball (there is no binary version for VC++) and compile it
-  5. Download go4 sources from http://go4.gsi.de web site.
+- Download go4 sources from http://go4.gsi.de web site.
-  6. Find and modify $GO4SYS/etc/win/go4init.sh file to actual location of all components
+- Find and modify $GO4SYS/etc/win/go4login file to actual location of all components, copy it to home cygwin directory
-  7. Run Cygwin shell, call ". go4init.sh", cd $GO4SYS and call "make"
+- Run Cygwin shell, call ". go4login", cd $GO4SYS and call "make"
-  8. Hopefully, this will compile Go4 under Windows!
+- Hopefully, this will compile Go4 under Windows!